RyanZmu/100_days_of_python/iss_overhead_notifier/README.md

 ## How To Use
 - Run kanye_quotes.py and click on Kanye's head for a quote
-- Shake your head at the ridicilousness
+- Shake your head at the ridiculousness